Elletra/Support_BuildableSnow/README.md

 | adapter | Top left adapter, top right adapter, bottom left adapter, and bottom right adapter snow bricks. |
 | doubleRamp | "Top left bottom right" and "top right bottom left" snow bricks. |

+Also be sure to leave blank `category` and `subcategory` properties, as players are not meant to plant these bricks themselves.

 #

 #### <a name="custom-bricks-version-checking">Version Checking